mdragan/PowerShell-Docs/scripting/setup/Installing-Windows-PowerShell.md

 ---

 # Installing Windows PowerShell
-WindowsÂ® 8 and Windows ServerÂ® 2012 include Windows PowerShell 3.0 and all of its prerequisites.
+Windows® 8 and Windows Server® 2012 include Windows PowerShell 3.0 and all of its prerequisites.
 The system also includes the Windows PowerShell 2.0 engine for backward compatibility with host programs that cannot use Windows PowerShell 3.0.

 This topic explains how to install Windows PowerShell 3.0 on earlier systems and install and enable the required features.